oracle-livelabs/apex/social-media-app/8-add-reaction-button/8-add-reaction-button.md

     ![Page Designer View](images/exec-server-side.png)

-5. And now copy and paste this PL/SQL (which is actually a DML statement, also known as Data Manipulation Language).
+5. And now copy and paste this PL/SQL (which is actually a DML statement, also known as Data Manipulation Language) into the **PL/SQL Code** field.

     ```
     <copy>